shinkarmv/FoodForThought/README.md

 # FoodForThought
-This repository contains the algorithms and solutions for the same.
+This repository contains the solutions for some of the problem statement.